wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-learn-more.md

 ### Password writeback security model
 Password writeback is a highly secure and robust service.
 In order to ensure your information is protected, we enable a 4-tiered security model that is described below.

-- **Tenant specific service-bus relay** – When you set up the service, we set up a tenant-specific service bus relay that is protected by a randomly generated strong password that Microsoft never has access to.
+- **Tenant specific service-bus relay** - When you set up the service, we set up a tenant-specific service bus relay that is protected by a randomly generated strong password that Microsoft never has access to.
-- **Locked down, cryptographically strong, password encryption key** – After the service bus relay is created, we create a strong symmetric key which we use to encrypt the password as it comes over the wire.
-This key lives only in your tenant's secret store in the cloud, which is heavily locked down and audited, just like any password in the directory.
+- **Locked down, cryptographically strong, password encryption key** - After the service bus relay is created, we create a strong symmetric key which we use to encrypt the password as it comes over the wire.
+This key lives only in your company's secret store in the cloud, which is heavily locked down and audited, just like any password in the directory.
-- **Industry standard TLS** – When a password reset or change operation occurs in the cloud, we take the plaintext password and encrypt it with your public key.
-We then plop that into an HTTPS message which is sent over an encrypted channel using Microsoft’s SSL certs to your service bus relay.
+- **Industry standard TLS** - When a password reset or change operation occurs in the cloud, we take the plaintext password and encrypt it with your public key.
+We then plop that into an HTTPS message which is sent over an encrypted channel using Microsoft's SSL certs to your service bus relay.
 After that message arrives into Service Bus, your on-prem agent wakes up, authenticates to Service Bus using the strong password that had been previously generated, picks up the encrypted message, decrypts it using the private key we generated, and then attempts to set the password through the AD DS SetPassword API.
 This step is what allows us to enforce your AD on-prem password policy (complexity, age, history, filters, etc) in the cloud.
-- **Message expiration policies** – Finally, if for some reason the message sits in Service Bus because your on-prem service is down, it will be timed out and removed after several minutes in order to increase security even further.
+- **Message expiration policies** - Finally, if for some reason the message sits in Service Bus because your on-prem service is down, it will be timed out and removed after several minutes in order to increase security even further.

 ## How does the password reset portal work?
-When a user navigates to the password reset portal, a workflow is kicked off to determine if that user account is valid, what organization that users belongs to, where that user’s password is managed, and whether or not the user is licensed to use the feature.
+When a user navigates to the password reset portal, a workflow is kicked off to determine if that user account is valid, what organization that users belongs to, where that user's password is managed, and whether or not the user is licensed to use the feature.
 Read through the steps below to learn about the logic behind the password reset page.

-1. User clicks on the Can’t access your account link or goes directly to [https://passwordreset.microsoftonline.com](https://passwordreset.microsoftonline.com).
+1. User clicks on the Can't access your account link or goes directly to [https://passwordreset.microsoftonline.com](https://passwordreset.microsoftonline.com).
 2. User enters a user id and passes a captcha.
 3. Azure AD verifies if the user is able to use this feature by doing the following:
     - Checks that the user has this feature enabled and an Azure AD license assigned.